High risk groups

 In order to best respond and help coordinate the community response for COVID-19 it is necessary to collect:

-Basic details about you including name, address, telephone number and email address.
+Basic details including your name, address, telephone number and email address.
 We may also need to collect details about your health to identify if you (or those closely linked to you) are in any of the high-risk categories and would be considered vulnerable, if infected with coronavirus.

 Who is processing your data?